practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ### AI experiments

-This gave me the idea to test two of these AI based translation services in the web with free and limited trials.
+Using the LunarML transpiler gave me the idea to test two of these AI based translation services in the web with free and limited trials.
 I entered my Perl and PowerShell versions with target language Lua.
 The resulting Lua source code files were not working.
 Then I helped with my Ada version with its user defined functions to help overcoming the problem of functions which are available in one language but not in the core of another.
 This helped.
 Both services generated working and concise Lua scipts, albeit both almost equally slow.
 My manually produced Lua script only needs a third of the execution time of the AI generated scripts.

 However, this episode showed me how challenging such a translation task really can become.
 This task is not only about the cores of two programming languages, but in many practical cases also about standard and third party **libraries**!
 The true reason why my Ada program was so helpful was because of my incompetence!
 Originally, I wanted to use the _Strings Edit_ library: https://www.dmitry-kazakov.de/ada/strings_edit.htm, but I was not able to figure out within an acceptable amount of time how to use such a third party library for Ada.
 Consequently, my Ada program has the second most lines of source code as of 2026-02-11: [LOC ranking list](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/10%20-%20Lines%20Of%20source%20Code%20(LOC)%3A%20verbosity#loc-ranking-list)